home-assistant/developers.home-assistant/docs/documenting/standards.md

 Additionally, we have a terminology tooltip available, that can be added and works everywhere in the documentation.
 This tooltip will show a definition of the term when the user hovers over it with a link for more information.
-It provides instant context to terminology an user might not be familiar with.
+It provides instant context to terminology tha a user might not be familiar with.

 The syntax for adding terminology tooltips is: